| Package | com.greensock |

 whenever you need to.
 Keep in mind that if you're tweening with TweenLite or TweenMax, you can simply set

-method to keep things synced.
+its onUpdate to the FlexBlitMask's update() method to keep things synced.

-Like onUpdate:myFlexBlitMask.update
+Like onUpdate:myFlexBlitMask.update.

 public function get autoUpdate():Boolean